Azizwaukee/streaming-07-final-project/README.md

 ## Design and Implement Your Producer and Consumer

-In GitHub, create a new repo as streaming-07 final-project Add a README.md
+1. In GitHub, create a new repo as streaming-07 final-project
+2. Add a README.md
-Clone your repo down to your machine.
+3. Clone your repo down to your machine.
-Add a .gitignore.
+4. Add a .gitignore.
-Add the Smoker-temps csv data file to the repo.
+5. Add the Smoker-temps csv data file to the repo.
-Create a file for your earthquake producer.
+6. Create a file for your earthquake producer.
-Create 1 consumer
+7. Create one consumer

 ## Task 6.
 Execute the Producer/Consumer